 Suggested osmolality is between 380 and 1200

-Over 1500 causes cell death
+A lube osmolality over 1500 causes cell death

-when cells within the mucous membrane are compromised, infection rate is higher
+When cells within the mucous membrane are compromised, infection rate is higher

 DON’T BUY LUBE IF: